 Dealing with Major Objections First

-In the event that fundamental objections arise, including ones which have been introduced by amendment (only applicable to international preliminary examination), it may be more appropriate to deal with this objection before making a detailed examination; if, for example, the claims need re-casting, it may be pointless to raise objections to the clarity of some dependent claims or to a passage in the description which may have to be amended or even deleted as a consequence.
+In the event that fundamental objections arise, including ones which have been introduced by amendment (only applicable to international preliminary examination), it may be more appropriate to deal with these objections before making a detailed examination; if, for example, the claims need re-casting, it may be pointless to raise objections to the clarity of some dependent claims or to a passage in the description which may have to be amended or even deleted as a consequence.
 However, if there are other major objections, these should be dealt with.
 The examiner should, at the first written opinion stage, seek to make the maximum impact with the broad aim of providing a useful international preliminary report on patentability (Chapter I of the Patent Cooperation Treaty) if the applicant does not demand international preliminary examination and bringing proceedings to a conclusion without any undue delay in order to meet the relevant time limits if international preliminary examination is demanded (see paragraphs 19.07 to 19.10).

 Other Considerations